 Managing Elections; Strengthening Democracy - Learning from the India Experience

-Over 36 million people voted in state elections in Delhi and Rajasthan.
-Their progress was watched by a delegation of representatives from seven countries including Iraq, Jordan, Lebanon, Senegal and the Gambia.
-This sharing of knowledge and experience was made possible through a partnership between the Election Commission of India and the United Nations Development Programme which aims to support electoral management in other development countries.
+Over 50 million people voted in state elections in Delhi, Madhya Pradesh and Rajasthan.
+Their progress was watched by a delegation of 21 representatives from eight countries including South Sudan, Nigeria, Guinea Bissau, Iraq, Jordan, Lebanon, Senegal and the Gambia.
+This sharing of knowledge was made possible through a partnership between the Election Commission of India and the United Nations Development Programme which aims to to promote exchange of experience and expertise in the field of electoral management and administration with other countries.

 - Delegates from seven countries from Africa and the Middle East visited India during assembly elections of Nov 2013 to better understand the country’s electoral processes

 - As part of the visit, the delegates visited dispatch centres from where electoral machinery is deployed; voting centres with electronic voting machines; and interacted with ECI officials

 - The visit was part of UNDP’s partnership with ECI that shares knowledge and experiences on election management with countries of the South

 - Rajasthan and Delhi witnessed record turnouts, over 65% in Delhi and 75% in Rajasthan

 As the world largest democracy, India’s competence in electoral management is well established.
 Not only had the ECI conducted 15 General Elections, it had anchored 350 assembly elections as well.
 9811148071

 It’s a shining example of a country that overcomes tremendous odds, to consistently bring more and more people each year to the ballot box, through a process that is efficient, quick and uses technology for the advantage of its citizens.
 So the effort was to share the ECI’s well-established norms and practices with countries looking to strengthen their democratic functioning and refine their electoral systems.